 The first Kuroshima training experience

-I was selected as a member of the first Kuroshima training group, and traveled to the remote island of Kuroshima, about 30 minutes by ferry from Ishigaki Island,
+I was recently selected as a member of the first Kuroshima training program, and traveled to Kuroshima, a remote island about 30 minutes by ferry from Ishigaki Island,

-to participate in practical training at the Kuroshima Research Institute, where sea turtle research is conducted, as well as in port cleanup activities.
-I was filled with anticipation and hope to see
+to participate in practical training at the Kuroshima Research Institute, which studies sea turtles, as well as a port cleanup activity.
+I was filled with anticipation and hope to see with my own eyes

 .